Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 • Mental clarity decreases

-Even short periods of restriction can impact cognitive functioning.
+Even short periods of fasting or restriction can affect cognitive functioning, especially attention and executive functioning [4].

 2. Blood Sugar Instability